Aymane1998/boilerplate_back/doc/consistent_codebase.md

 # To maintain a consistent codebase:

+Standardize code formatting.
+We each have our own linter and code formatter.
+To have clean code, Set up git hooks to apply formatting and linting before committing.
+If you don't respect certain rules, the commit won't go through.
+It shows what needs to be fixed, etc.

 ###### Setup
 - **.pre-commit-config.yaml** file to put all git hooks.
 - **pre-commit install** This will set up the git hooks as specified in the .pre-commit-config.yaml file.